 Don't be intimidated by the jargon people drop at the table!
-It seems like a lot to grasp at first but most poker terminology is actually quite easy to decipher.
-A lot of it even makes sense!
+It seems like a lot to grasp at first but most poker terms are actually quite easy to decipher.
+And a lot of poker terms even make sense.

-You might even find it a little charming as there is a storied history to much of the language poker players use amongst other members the tribe.
+You might even find some poker terms a bit charming as there's a storied history to much of the language poker players use amongst other members the tribe.

-If you have any questions about any of the definitions or don't find a word you're looking for, please post a comment below the page!
-Click on any of the letters in the top menu to jump to that part on the page.
+If you have any questions about any poker terms or don't find a word or term you're looking for, please post a comment below the page!
+We'd be happy to explain it for you.

 The ace is the highest ranked card in poker, but will also play as a low card for straights (A-2-3-4-5).
 Having “ace-high” means the best possible hand you can make is a high card of an ace.
 This is worse than any pair.